michiari/POMC/README.md

 ## POPACheck 🎲

-POAPACheck is a model-checking tool for recursive probabilistic programs formally modelled as probabilistic Operator Precedence Automata (pOPA), a subclass of probabilistic Pushdown Automata.
+POPACheck is a model-checking tool for recursive probabilistic programs formally modelled as probabilistic Operator Precedence Automata (pOPA), a subclass of probabilistic Pushdown Automata.
 POPACheck support model checking of the temporal logics LTL and a fragment of POTL.

 For usage info, including input/output formats, see the [User Guide](docs/guide.pdf) and related [Publications](#publications).

+## POPAlyzer

+POPAlyzer is a tool for inferring the posterior distribution of a nested probabilistic program.
+More information is coming soon.

 ## Build 🏗️